willow-ahrens/FinchBenchmarks/README.md

 git clone -b cgo23-artifact https://github.com/willow-ahrens/FinchBenchmarks.git
 ```

+Notice that we use the cgo23-artifact branch of the repo.

 # Installation

 1. First install cmake, gcc, g++, python, python3, and git.
 Results were